microsoft/vscode-react-native/doc/customization.md

 ## Setting up React Native global CLI

 By default React Native Tools extension uses React Native local CLI from React Native project's dependencies to run React Native commands.
 Local CLI module is available at the following path: `yourProjectDir/node_modules/.bin/react-native`.
-But you always have an opportunity to change that approach and use React Native global CLI.
+But it is possible to change that approach and use globally installed React Native CLI that is available from your PATH environment variable.

 To specify React Native CLI installed globally, you can use `reactNativeGlobalCommandName` parameter.
 This parameter is responsible for launcher command name, which is used to run React Native commands.
-If you edit `reactNativeGlobalCommandName` parameter in your `settings.json` file, the extension will use specified launcher command name to run React Native commands.
+If you edit `reactNativeGlobalCommandName` parameter in your `settings.json` file, the extension will use specified launcher command name to run React Native commands (e.g. `react-native run-android` instead of  `yourProjectDir/node_modules/.bin/react-native run-android`).
 For example, `react-native` is launcher command name for Facebook React Native CLI.
 You can specify it like this:

 ```